NielsdeBlaauw/query-monitor-twig-profile/readme.txt

 next
 * Support for dark mode.
 * Support direct links to the templates in the editor.
+* Makes it easier to profile a custom Twig instance.

 1.0.3
 * Removes assets release library.